 This flax seed crackers recipe is so nutty and rich, you’ll fall in love at the first bite!

-Made with flax seeds, raw pecans, almonds, pumpkin seeds, and chia seeds, it’s hard to find healthy snacks as nutritious and crunchy as these!
-Perfectly salty and dippable, these crackers are living proof that you should never have to sacrifice flavor for healthy recipes!
+Made with flax seeds, raw pecans, almonds, pumpkin seeds, and chia seeds, it’s hard to find low carb crackers as nutritious and crunchy as these!
+Perfectly salty and dippable, these low carb snacks on the go are living proof that you should never have to sacrifice flavor for healthy recipes!

 If you’ve been on the search for easy low carb recipes for delicious low carb snacks, no need to look further.
 I’ve got you covered with these delectable crackers!